Financial Aid

 A few important notes:

-- This hold does not guarantee you have pending financial aid.
-Please review the FA Portal to ensure your awards are active for the upcoming quarter and you do not have any outstanding requirements.
+• This hold does not guarantee you have pending financial aid.
+Please review your ‘Tasks’ in your ctcLink Student Home Page to ensure you have no outstanding requirements with the Financial Aid office.
+You will be able to ensure your awards are active for the upcoming quarter via the ‘Financial Aid’ section in your ctcLink account.

 If you have a different financial aid hold on your account and have questions, we would be happy to investigate.
 Please contact us during our service hours.